Horocyclic trajectories in hyperbolic solenoidal surfaces of finite type: Minimal sets over closed horocycles with small and large period

+\begin{proposition} The boundary at infinity $\widehat{\Y} - \Y$ of $\Y$ is a $0$-dimensional space that admits a natural decomposition as finite disjoint union of finite sets and Cantor sets. \end{proposition}

+\begin{proof} Consider a cusp $\xi$ in $S$.
+It gives rise to a rooted tree $\T_\xi \subset \T$, as explained before.
+For each $n \in \N$, all vertices of the tree $\T_\xi$ at distance $n$ from the root have finite degree.
+This implies that the boundary at infinity of $\T_\xi$, that is a closed subset of $\widehat{\Y} - \Y$, decomposes as finite disjoint union of finite sets or Cantor sets.
+Since $S$ has finitely many cusps, the same happens for the boundary $\widehat{\Y} - \Y$. \end{proof}

 Informally, we could say that the compactification of $\Y$ is obtained by adding one point at infinity for each choice of pre-orbit of a cusp of $S$ in the tower of coverings.
 More formally, the forest $\mathcal{T}$ can be interpreted as the union of the Bratteli diagrams (see \cite{GPS1995} for a definition) corresponding to the odometers $(F_n,T_n,q_n)_{n \in \N}$ associated with the cusps $\xi_0$ of $S_0$ according to the construction used in the proof of Theorem~\ref{thm:dynamics_over_the_cusps}.
+The same idea is applied to the boundary at infinity $\widehat{\Y} - \Y$ of the unit tangent bundle $\Y$ to prove the following result: